Project summary

 Depending on where they live, families can choose to have the finger prick blood test at home, at GP practices, schools, or alongside a regular childhood vaccination.
 The ELSA team will explore which of these screening approaches is most effective and practical, and check which work best for everyone, including families from different ethnicities and different economic backgrounds.

-Children who are found to be at risk and their families will be given support and education on the symptoms to look out for, insulin injections, carb counting and hypos.
-And they’ll be closed monitored to help make sure they’re diagnosed as early and safely as possible, before dangerous complications develop.
-This extra time to prepare can help to put families in a more prepared position, and remove some of the shock and distress at the time of diagnosis. Â
+Children who are found to have autoantibodies and their families will be given education on type 1 symptoms to look out for, insulin injections, carb counting and hypos.
+This extra time to prepare can put families on the front foot, and remove some of the shock and distress at the time of diagnosis.
+Children will also be closely monitored to help make sure they start on insulin treatment as soon as they progress to full-blown type 1 diabetes, reducing the risk of dangerous diabetic ketoacidosis (DKA).

-Children at high risk could also be eligible to take part in immunotherapy clinical trials, testing treatments that hope to delay or prevent their type 1 diagnosis.Â
+Children with autoantibodies could also be eligible to take part in immunotherapy clinical trials, testing treatments that hope to delay or prevent their type 1 diagnosis.

-The ELSA team will speak to the families, healthcare professionals, and school staff involved in the study to gather their views on the screening process.
+The ELSA team will speak to the families, healthcare professionals and school staff involved in the study to gather their views on the screening process.
 They’ll also interview families who decided not to take part, to understand the reasons why.
 This will help researchers decide how best to design any potential wider screening programme that could be rolled out through the NHS in the future.

 Potential benefit to people with diabetes

-Identifying children at high risk of type 1 diabetes will help them to have a safe and soft landing into an eventual diagnosis, and dramatically reduce the risk of potentially life-threatening Diabetic Ketoacidosis (DKA) when they’re diagnosed. Â
+Identifying children at high risk of type 1 diabetes can help them to have a 'soft landing' into an eventual diagnosis, and dramatically reduce the risk of potentially life-threatening DKA.